ariga/atlas/doc/website/blog/2022-05-19-announcing-atlas-projects.md

 ### Passing credentials as input values

-Simlar to [schema definition files](/ddl/sql), project files also support [Input Variables](/ddl/input-variables).
+Similar to [schema definition files](/ddl/sql), project files also support [Input Variables](/ddl/input-variables).
 This means that we can define `variable` blocks on the project file to declare which values should be provided when the file is evaluated.
 This mechanism can (and should) be used to avoid committing to source control database credentials.
 To do this, first define a variable named `db_password`: